What is a VPN (Virtual Private Network)?

 With a traditional VPN service, your traffic should first be encrypted on your device before being tunneled to the sole VPN server.
 Once there, the IP address associated with your traffic will be replaced with the VPN’s own public IP, and the traffic decrypted to reveal where to send your request.
 When your traffic arrives at its final destination, it will appear to originate from the VPN server.

 But who sees your identity exactly?
-On this one-hop model, the VPN is the sole intermediary for your traffic, so they will see both your IP address and who or what you’re connecting with.
+On this one-hop model, the VPN is the sole intermediary for your traffic, so they will see both your IP address and the IP of who or what you’re connecting with.
 The recipient, however, will only see the IP address of the VPN.
-This provides a simple form of anonymity for you in relation to a recipient on the public web.
+This provides a simple form of IP protection for you in relation to a recipient on the public web.

 dVPN routing